numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 two main topics of *promotion and dispatching* and the further C-API provided to the user for the ufunc execution.

+UFuncImpl Registration
+""""""""""""""""""""""

+*TODO:* we need to briefly mention registration, even if the details of how to register it are in the specs or even later!

 UFuncImpl Specifications
 """"""""""""""""""""""""